Jira Integration

 ”401 Unauthorized” or “Invalid credentials” error

-Token missing required scopes: Ensure your scoped token has the
+Token missing required scopes (scoped tokens only): Ensure your scoped token has the

 ”No issues found” when searching